Last Updated on June 13, 2022 by Paroma

 Clear Lake is a chosen destination for those looking for water sports minus the crowds, i.e. kayaking, waterskiing, swimming, jet skiing and paddle boarding.
 Fishing is also another popular activity and this being the “Bass Capital” of the west, most of the catch is largemouth bass along with crappie, bluegill, swordfish, carp and catfish.
 However, keep in mind that the catch from the lake has been flagged for years for its mercury poisoning.

 Beside watersports, Clear Lake and Lake County in general is re-emerging as a wine tasting hotspot with rolling vineyards growing some of the most luscious grapes of cabernet and chardonnay.
-Unlike Napa (which I have visited many times), wine tasting here is a much more relaxed affair and pretty affordable!
+Unlike Napa (which I have visited many times), wine tasting here is a much more relaxed affair and pretty affordable, making it one of the underrated gems of California wine country.

 HOW TO GET TO CLEAR LAKE CA FROM THE BAY AREA